coderboishadab/TG-MusicPlayer/info/README.md

 This folder just contains some information of the project.
-This files don't help in anyway for the rest of the project.
+These files don't help in anyway for the rest of the project.